hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 The streaks visible in the FFT come from the edge of the image and can be removed by applying an `apodization <https://en.wikipedia.org/wiki/Apodization>`_ function to the original signal before the computation of the FFT.
-This can be done using the ``apodization`` argument of the :py:meth:`~.api.signals.BaseSignal.fft` method and it is usually used for visualising FFT patterns rather than for quantitative analyses.
+This can be done using the ``apodization`` argument of the :meth:`~.api.signals.BaseSignal.fft` method and it is usually used for visualising FFT patterns rather than for quantitative analyses.
 By default, the so-called ``hann`` windows is used but different type of windows such as the ``hamming`` and ``tukey`` windows.